nymlab/vectis/README.md

 ###### Option 1: Docker

-Make sure you have docker installer.
-Then simply run `./local-juno-setup.sh` which will spin up a container and run the setup script to seed some accounts.
+Simply run `./local-juno-setup.sh` which will spin up a Juno container and run the setup script to seed some accounts, then compile Rust contracts and run the E2E spec to deploy contracts and test functionalities.
+When everything is done, you can use the local node on your machine.

-Please make sure you have `.env.juno.local` to use these accounts if you want to run js-app tests
+The script will check if you have both Docker and Rust installed.
+In case you haven't, a link will be shown to install said dependencies.

 ###### Option 2: Build locally by following [instructions](https://docs.junonetwork.io/smart-contracts-and-junod-development/installation)